aquanest/my-logbook.vercel.app/content/en/about/index.md

 - umatare5 is an SRE working in Japan.

-  He has more than 10 years of industry experience, especially with in-depth knowledge of the networking.
+  He has more than 10 years of industry experience, especially with in-depth knowledge of the networking includes wireless.
   He is good for realtime-processing likes packet analytics, metrics monitoring and others.
 He is also a backend engineer using Go and TypeScript.

 ---